paolodesiati/paolodesiati.github.io/content/publication/desiati-2023-using/index.md

 ---
-title: Using TeV Cosmic Rays to probe the Heliospheretextquoterights Boundary with the Local Interstellar Medium
+title: Using TeV Cosmic Rays to probe the Heliosphere's Boundary with the Local Interstellar Medium
 authors:
 - Paolo Desiati
 - Juan Carlos D\íaz V ́elez